schlotg/viage-shopping-list/docs/services.md

 # Viage Shopping List Tutorial

 ## Services
 In Viage, Services are used to manage data or any other global resource.
 Components should only contain other components and the glu-logic to display data to the user.
 In contrast, Services should not contain any display logic and handle all aspects of managing the data.
-This includes notifying components when the data has changed.
+This includes setting, getting, saving, and notifying components when the data has changed.
 Services are singletons and do need to be instantiated, you can use them directly by importing them.

 ### Create a Service
 Using the Viage CLI, create a new service by typing the following in a shell in your project's direrctory: